 Ultimately, there are always modifications you can make to your exercises to suit your training experience and goals.
 However, picking the right alternative exercise can be tricky – and this is where our 3-on-1 coaching program comes in.
 You’ll have a dedicated coach assigned to you (plus myself and a dietitian) to guide you every step of the way, so you never have to feel lost about your training.
-Find out how you can supercharge your progress today.
+To find out more:

 Part 2: Strengthening of underactive muscles